 Every year hundreds of products are recalled for undeclared allergens.
-In 2019 so far there were 77 products that can put your health at risk.
-That is a product recall every 3 days.
+Since 2019 there have been 227 products that can put your health at risk.
+That is a product recall every 2 days.

 How can consumers keep themselves protected?
 How can restaurants, cafes and food businesses ensure they are safe from contaminants in foods they serve?
 Just a few hours of delay might mean unknown exposure to these allergens.